MingSheng92/llm_research/README.md

 Will not be sharing the code here but will be talking abit more on the design choices and serving as a simple dev log for myself and anyone interested in this topic.

 #### Built with
-cloud service: AWS bedrock, EC2, cognito
+cloud service: AWS bedrock, EC2, cognito  <br />
-LLM: Claude sonnet, haiku
+LLM: Claude sonnet, haiku  <br />
-Rerank model: cohere rerank
+Rerank model: cohere rerank  <br />
-Embedding model: all-MiniLM-L6-v2/bge-large
+Embedding model: all-MiniLM-L6-v2/bge-large <br />
-API: Patbase
+API: Patbase <br />
-Vector store : FAISS
+Vector store : FAISS <br />
-libraries : llama-index, streamlit, python, Dockers, md2pdf
+libraries : llama-index, streamlit, python, Dockers, md2pdf <br />

 #### Abstarct
 In a collaboration with R&D, we aim to create an automated way of performing intial research for the researchers and provide a recommendations from the current patent landscape's trend.